joinpursuit/Pursuit-Core-iOS/resources/Unit3Projects.md

     //Give the manager an instance method that takes a URL, completion handler and error handler.
 After getting data from the URL, it runs the completion handler. func performDataTask(with request: URLRequest, completionHandler: @escaping (Data) -> Void, errorHandler: @escaping (Error) -> Void) {
+        //Dispatch to the main queue
+        DispatchQueue.main.async {
             //Create a dataTask
             self.urlSession.dataTask(with: request){(data: Data?, response: URLResponse?, error: Error?) in guard let data = data else {return} //Ensure the data is valid

                 //Handle any errors
                 if let error = error {
                     errorHandler(error)
                 }

                 //Input the data into the completion handler completionHandler(data)

                 //resume() starts the data task.
 Without out, our data task will not run.
                 }.resume()
+        }
     }
 }
 ```